turris-cz/user-docs/docs/basics/reforis/lan/reforis-lan.md

 ![DHCP clients](dhcp-clients.png)

+You can use the _Search_ field to search for specific devices or the _Columns_ pull-down menu to choose which columns to display in the list.

 ## Turris as a computer

 In this role, the LAN interface acts similarly to the WAN one.
 The main